Souravgoswami700/Responsive-Demo/README.md

 # Responsive-Demo
-This is  a responsive website
+This is  a  Demo responsive website